Google Scholar LinkedIn arXiv ResearchGate ORCID Web of Science

 • Research

-Safety Constrained Stochastic Systems
+Scalable Safety Maximization of Stochastic Systems

 I am currently working on the design and control of a hydroponics system, which is a soil-less cultivation method that allows for a precise control over plant growth conditions.
 The goal is to develop an optimal, learning-based control strategy that maximizes crop yield vs. resource usage (water, electricity).
 I further study the optimal fertilization of fields.
+Publications on these topics will become available in 2026.

 Biography